 Real Estate Google plans expansion for 12,000-plus workers at St. John’s Terminal in Manhattan, WSJ reports Google's reported plan for expansion in New York comes at a time when Amazon.com Inc could add 25,000 jobs if it chooses the city as one of the sites for a major new office.
 Google is reportedly nearing a deal to expand its office space in Manhattan, at St. John's Terminal near Pier 40.
 Photo Credit: AFP /Getty Images / Josh Edelson By Reuters Updated November 8, 2018 11:05 AM Print Share fbShare Tweet Email Alphabet Inc's Google is nearing a deal to buy or lease an office building in New York City that could add space for more than 12,000 new workers, The Wall Street Journal reported on Wednesday, citing sources.
 Google's deal to buy or lease 1.3 million-square-foot office building at St. John's Terminal could house nearly double the search giant's current staffing in the city, WSJ reported.
 The plan would give Google room for nearly 20,000 staff in the city, including those it has now, WSJ said.
 Google's reported plan for expansion in New York comes at a time when Amazon.com Inc could add 25,000 jobs if it chooses the city as one of the sites for a major new office.
 Amazon said in September last year that it was seeking a site for a second corporate headquarters that would eventually employ up to 50,000 people.
 But it now plans to split its new headquarters between two sites, including Long Island City in New York, sources told Reuters.
 “Reports of Google’s planned expansion in New York and Amazon potentially choosing Queens as a location for HQ2 confirm what many of us already knew to be true: that New York City is unmatched in its ability to help innovative companies succeed," Tech:NYC Executive Director Julie Samuels said in a statement.
 Our diverse workforce spurs innovation, and New York’s position as the global center for a broad range of industries creates an environment that boosts creative companies."
 Google, which already employs about 7,000 in the city, has its New York headquarters at 111 Eighth Avenue, one of the city's largest buildings that it bought in 2010.
 Google also plans to expand its existing property at Chelsea Market by about 300,000 square feet, WSJ said citing people briefed with the matter.
 Google declined to comment on the matter.
 Google closed a $2.4 billion deal to buy New York's Chelsea Market in March, expanding the company's presence in the city's technology corridor along the Hudson River.
 Owner of the St. John's Terminal, Oxford Properties Group, did not respond immediately with a comment.
 With amNewYork staff By Reuters Share on Facebook Share on Twitter More on this topic Queens community wary of potential Amazon HQ2Neighborhood leaders said if Long Island City is chosen, planning for the e-retailer would be paramount.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.